YongchengYAO/CMT-AMAI24paper/README.md

 ![paper-CMT](README.assets/paper-CMT.png)

 ## TL;DR

 [CMT](https://github.com/YongchengYAO/CartiMorph-Toolbox), a toolbox for knee MRI analysis, model training, and visualization.

 ## Contributions

 - Joint Template-Learning and Registration Mode – **CMT-reg**
 - CartiMorph Toolbox (CMT)

 ## Models for CMT

 - [models](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Models) (both for segmentation and registration) for this work – can be loaded into CMT
 - more models from the [CMT models page](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Models/model_releases.md)

+## Code

+We compared the proposed **CMT-reg** with Aladdin and LapIRN.

+- [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/Aladdin/Study) for Aladdin training, inference, and evaluation (for reproducing the results in Tables 2 & 3)
+- [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/LapIRN/Study) for LapIRN training, inference, and evaluation (for reproducing the results in Tables 2 & 3)
+- [Code](https://github.com/YongchengYAO/CMT-AMAI24paper/tree/main/Code/CMT_code4AMAI/study) for CMT evaluation (for reproducing the results in Table 3)
+- Training, inference, and evaluation of **CMT-reg** are implemented in CMT, set these parameters in CMT:
+  - *Cropped Image Size*: 64, 128, 128
+  - *Training Epoch*: 2000
+  - *Network Width*: x3
+  - *Loss*: MSE+LNCC

 ## Data

+**This is the data used for reproducing Tables 2 & 3.**

 [Data for this repo](https://drive.google.com/drive/folders/1x_8vAgq8NRCKCoVBl-Y5jlk_kvfaYCdt?usp=sharing) for model training, inference, and evaluation